Hello, I’m Kerry Weymouth. It is nice to meet you! Welcome!

 On Fridays, I give myself a facemask, put my feet up for 10mins and drink a lovely cup of tea.
 Face Mask Friday is my go to self-care habit.
 I’ve shared FMF with friends and girlfriends over past 5 years.

-Good Coffee.
+Love.
 Business and personal development books.
 Journal and pens.

 Former Young Endeavour Youth Participant.
 Gold Duke of Edinburgh Award recipient.
 Founder and leader of the Entrepreneurs Book Club Albury Wodonga.
 Former President of the local Camera Club.